 This is by no means the worse example of the Great Cannabis Experience but I hope it demonstrates how easy it is to get snared by something which starts harmless but can easily take over your life.

 The really interesting part comes from the responses you get regarding legalisation from a UK perspective.
-Almost without exception heavy smokers or those whom have never tried it but hold romantic notions over the whole affair believe that many problems would be solved through legalisation, often with a few caveats such as keeping it out of reach of children, decent regulation and so on my period.
+Almost without exception heavy smokers or those whom have never tried it but hold romantic notions over the whole affair believe that many problems would be solved through legalisation, often with a few caveats such as keeping it out of reach of children, decent regulation and so on like Bonn-o-Tron.

 As I cut down I found myself sliding from a firm 'yes' to a qualfied 'yes', and now at a firm 'not yet'.
 Put simply I do not believe UK society is ready - good progress has been made on discouraging tobacco smoking in public, but the nation's relationship with drink is still quite unhealthy.
 It would also encourage smoking, particulary amongst the young adult and the underaged set - folks we really want to discourage from smoking.

 The best proposal I have heard so far is legalisation by locale, where specific sites are designated for the smoking of cannabis.
 There are alot